MicrosoftDocs/power-automate-docs/articles/mobile/manage-approvals.md

 > [!NOTE]
 >
-> The features described in this article apply to the following apps:
-> - Power Automate mobile app for Android (generally available)
-> - Power Automate mobile app for iOS (preview)
+> - The features described in this article apply to the Power Automate mobile app for Android and the Power Automate mobile app for iOS.
 >
-> To learn how to work with the Power Automate mobile app for iOS version that's generally available, go to [Introducing instant flows](../introduction-to-button-flows.md).
+> - The screenshots in this article show an Android device.
+The procedures work the same with an iOS device.

 You can quickly approve or reject approval requests in the Power Automate mobile app, right from the **Approvals** screen.